ykhan1999/zero2w_80211ah/README.md

 	* Stats monitoring
 	* Web terminal for direct CLI access
 * Add support for SDIO and other MM6108-based chips
-* Add watchdog to restart if unexpected errors occur

 ## Quick start guide